 For the gate we scrapped back the frosting and smeared on some melted chocolate.
 This gave the effect of a rustic wooden gate.
 To pretty it up we added 5 little sugar hearts.

 What gave this easy pink princess castle its real magical twist, in my opinion, was the holographic edible glitter that we sprinkled and blew onto the castle.

-We trialed a number of methods to get a nice even shimmer, but didn’t do too well.
-In the end we used a battery power soap bubble blower to blow the glitter out of the spoon and slightly more evenly on to the castle.
+We trialled a number of methods to get a nice even shimmer, but didn’t do too well.
+In the end, we used a battery power soap bubble blower to blow the glitter out of the spoon and slightly more evenly on to the castle.

 The glitter is not cheap- £3.50 for a very small tub, but it goes a long way and does give cakes a very magical shine, don’t you think?